Skip to content

 CSV output

-The downloaded CSV keeps one summary row per person, with one column for each generated email candidate plus normalized name fields, domain, candidate count, and warnings.
+The downloaded CSV keeps one summary row per person, with one column for each generated email candidate plus normalized name fields, domain, domain status, provider evidence, SPF, DMARC, candidate count, and warnings.
 Copying to clipboard uses the same format.
+Before sending a campaign, check the list with the cold email CSV checker.

 Domain checks

 After generating candidates, dreamif.ai checks public DNS records for up to 100 unique domains.
-It doesn't check whether a private mailbox exists, and it doesn't send test messages.
+It does not check whether a private mailbox exists, and it does not send test messages.